- "I am here today to demonstrate my innocence," Inaki Urdangarin says

 - Urdangarin is an Olympic medalist in handball

-The son-in-law of Spain's King Juan Carlos has been summoned to testify before a magistrate Saturday as a suspect in a fraud scandal that has created unprecedented problems for the popular royal family.
+The son-in-law of Spain's King Juan Carlos arrived in court to testify before a magistrate Saturday as a suspect in a fraud scandal that has created unprecedented problems for the popular royal family.

 No trial has been set in the case, which has riveted national attention.